soybeanjs/soybean-admin-docs/src/guide/router/structure.md

 ## Custom Route

-the custom route is only used to generate the route declaration, and the route file is not generated, you should create the route file manually.
+the custom route is only used to generate the route declaration, and the route data is not generated, you should create the route data manually.

 ### Config custom routes